ManlyElectronics/DomainTracker/README.md

 A PHP-based domain management tool for tracking and organizing domains with custom properties.

+Script is for the LOCAL use only.
+Do not publish it on public domains.

 Fetches and stores WHOIS data, DNS records (A, AAAA, MX, CNAME, TXT), and allows grouping domains using customizable property tags - all stored locally in JSON files.

 ![Domain Tracker Screenshot](Screenshot%202025-10-15%20181427.png)
 *Screenshot showing domain tracking with property management, sortable columns, and field visibility controls*

+### Quick Start
+Start index.php and styles.css in your local server folder

+Script does not use external libraries.
+Fetching accessing only whois

+Open folder as a webpage.

+**Note:** The `domains.json` and `properties.json` files are created in the same folder when you add your first domain and properties.
+No manual setup required.

+No database or manual file setup is required.

 ## Features